Parthyapps/Android-Important-Questions/README.md

 - **onStop()**: Called when the activity is no longer visible to the user.
 - **onDestroy()**: Called before the activity is destroyed.
 This is where you should release any resources that aren't needed anymore.
 - **OnRestart()**: Called when the activity has been stopped and is restarting again.
+  **Activity Launch Modes**

+    Define how a new Activity instance is created:

+        standard (default): Creates a new instance every time.
+        singleTop: Reuses the existing instance if it’s at the top of the stack.
+        singleTask: Reuses the existing instance in the task (clears activities above it).
+        singleInstance: Creates a new task with only this Activity.

 ## Fragment Lifecycle:
  * Fragments are reusable UI components within activities.
 They have their own lifecycle methods similar to activities